I am interested in taking part in miscarriage research

 I am interested in taking part in other trials

 Pre-eclampsia and hypertension

 This study is looking at levels of a protein made by the placenta called Placenta Growth Factor or PlGF to find women at risk of pre-eclampsia.
 Women can participate if they are between 20 and 36 weeks pregnant and have suspected pre-eclampsia.
-If you are interested in taking part in this research please contact Dr Kate Duhig at Womens Health, St Thomas Hospital, London SE1 7EH.
+We have now completed our recruitment for this study.

 This study is trying to find out if delivery in women with pre-eclampsia between 34 and 37 weeks of pregnancy reduces complications for the mother without harming the baby.
 This avenue will be compared to expectant management (or the 'wait-and-watch' approach) and delivery at 37 weeks.
 To register your interest in this trial, please call the Trial Coordinator Anna Placzek on 01865289733 or email [email protected].